The English legal system

 A is unsuccessful against B and appeals to a higher court on the ground that the lower court misinterpreted the law.
 The higher court holds the ratio given by the lower court to be incorrect law and reverses the decision.
 A, the appellant, succeeds.

 Only legal ‘persons’ can become liable or pursue an action under the law.
+This would include:

-- A natural person i.e. a human being
+- a natural person, ie, a human being;

-- Law may be classified as civil or criminal
+- law may be classified as civil or criminal.

-- Its source may be statute, common law or the EU
+- its source may be statute, common law or the EU.

-- Cases are used as precedents, with binding authority
+- cases are used as precedents, with binding authority.

-- Only legal persons can become legally liable or pursue a legal action
+- only legal persons can become legally liable or pursue a legal action.